-James A. Shea - Executive Chairman of the Board
+James A. Shea - Board Member

-James Shea was appointed Executive Chairman of the Board of Directors, Sompo International Holdings Ltd. and Chief Executive Officer of Overseas Insurance and Reinsurance Business, Sompo Holdings, Inc. and Chief Executive Officer, Sompo International Holdings Ltd. in September 2021.
-Having served in various senior level positions in Canada, the U.S., UK, France, Japan and Singapore throughout his career.
+James Shea was appointed to the Board of Directors, Sompo International Holdings Ltd. and Chief Executive Officer of Overseas Insurance and Reinsurance Business, Sompo Holdings, Inc. and Chief Executive Officer, Sompo International Holdings Ltd. in September 2021.
+In February 2025, it was announced that Mr. Shea would hold the additional title of Chief Executive Officer of Sompo P&C. Mr Shea has served in various senior level positions in Canada, the U.S., UK, France, Japan and Singapore throughout his career.
 He was most recently CEO of Zurich Insurance Group's Global Commercial Insurance Business and member of their Executive Committee from 2016 until 2021.
 Prior to that, he served as the President of Global Financial Lines for AIG in New York and CEO of Commercial Insurance for AIG in Asia Pacific.
 Earlier in his career, Mr. Shea held several senior underwriting and general management roles.
 He holds a bachelor's degree in political science from McGill University.